hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 multi-phase reacting systems, and deduces balance laws and a constitutive framework obeying the Second Law of Thermodynamics.

-![The balance of mass and momenta for all species](/images/research/continuum-biophysics/balance-laws.png "The balance of mass and momenta for all species")

-Reference configuration statements of the balance of mass and momenta for all species.
+{{< figure src="/images/research/continuum-biophysics/balance-laws.png" title="Reference configuration statements of the balance of mass and momenta for all species." >}}

 Notably, the transport of the extracellular fluid relative to the matrix is shown to be driven by the gradients of stress, concentration and chemical potential—a coupling of mass transport and mechanics that emerges directly.

-![Driving
- forces](/images/research/continuum-biophysics/driving-force.png
- "Constitutive relationship for fluid flux")

-A constitutive relationship relating the fluid flux to various driving forces.
+{{< figure src="/images/research/continuum-biophysics/driving-force.png" title="A constitutive relationship relating the fluid flux to various driving forces." >}}

 Assumptions central to existing mechanics theories, such as the nature of the split of deformation maps across the different species